tisnik/clojure-examples/webapp13/README.md

 # webapp13

-Web application that use Clojure Ring and Hiccup libraries.
+Web application that uses Clojure Ring and Hiccup libraries.